mlund/webtest/_pages/energy.md

 $$\sigma_{ij} = \frac{\sigma_i+\sigma_j}{2} \quad \textrm{and} \quad
 \epsilon_{ij} = \sqrt{\epsilon_i \epsilon_j}$$

-### Hard-Sphere
+### Hard Sphere
 `hardsphere`

-The hard-sphere potential does not take any input.
+The hard sphere potential does not take any input.
 Radii are read from the atomlist at the beginning of the simulation.

 ## Bonded Interactions